seeebiii/projen-test/README.md

 5. Set a version number in [version.json](version.json), e.g. `0.0.1`.

 6. Run `pj` again on your command-line.
-   This will update all project files like [package.json](package.json) and similar based on what you have configured in [.projenrc.js](.projenrc.js).
+   This will update all project files like [package.json](package.json) based on what you have configured in [.projenrc.js](.projenrc.js).
    Remember to not manually update these files as `projen` will override your changes otherwise.

+**💡 Hint:** I can recommend to play around with the options a little bit and run `pj` after each change.
+Then observe what happens and how the project files differ.
+If you commit the changes to Git each time after running `pj`, you can easily compare the Git diff 😊

 ### Write CDK Construct

 1. Write a simple CDK construct in [src/index.ts](src/index.ts).
+   There are already great tutorials (like [cdkworkshop.com](https://cdkworkshop.com/) available on how to write constructs.

 2. Write a simple test for this construct in [test/index.test.ts](test/index.test.ts).